TormodLandet/raschii/documentation/api_docs.rst

 Raschii implements special support for kinematics above the free surface, see :ref:`theory_air-phase_models` for details.
-You can use these to construct a fully divergence free velocity field for a computational domain with both water and air phases.
+You can use these to construct a fully divergence-free velocity field for a computational domain with both water and air phases.
-This is normally not done in lower-order methods such as the typicall finite-volume solvers (OpenFOAM etc.), but has been used in a higher-order fully divergence free DG-FEM solver to construct consistent initial and boundary conditions.
+This is normally not done in lower-order methods such as the typical finite-volume solvers (OpenFOAM etc.), but has been used in a higher-order fully divergence-free DG-FEM solver to construct consistent initial and boundary conditions.

 .. autoclass:: raschii.FentonAirPhase